 That electronic gadget your husband has been craving might go on sale in October.
 Cruise some stores to see who has the best prices on whatever you’re seeking.
 And don’t forget about Amazon Prime Day — it’s like Black Friday before Black Friday.
-Although the timing of Prime Day varies every year, there are rumors that there will be a second Prime Day in October 2022.
+This year’s second Prime Day — officially known as Prime Big Deal Days — will be held October 10 and 11, 2023.

 It should include the names of everyone for whom you have to buy.
 Beside each name, put down an idea or two — don’t be too intent on just one possibility.

 Maybe you will spend $100 on your spouse but only $25 on everyone else (or whatever limit you want).
 Be realistic about what you can buy for that amount, in case you need to adjust it.

 It’s easy to tuck away that sweater for Mom and then forget you bought it until you go to tally up things before wrapping.
 A running list of purchases will keep you from buying duplicates, especially if you have a lot of folks to buy for.
 (Check out our tips for putting together a gift closet that really works for you.)

 They’re great for unearthing unique and special items that will say “I thought especially of you.”
 Also check out marketplaces that carry antiques, collectibles and tons of quirky, unique and unusual items.

 So shop early, shop smart and save money.
 That’s your gift to yourself.